-Mini-pupillages will involve court time, an opportunity to consider and then discuss papers with a barrister, a tour of Chambers and time completing an assessment.
-One of our junior barristers will provide you with informal feedback on your written assessment as an indication of the standard of written work we expect from our pupils and junior barristers.
+Mini-pupillages will involve court time, an opportunity to consider and then discuss papers with a barrister, a tour of Chambers and time completing a written exercise.
+One of our junior barristers will provide you with informal feedback on your written exercise as an indication of the standard of written work we expect from our pupils and junior barristers.

 During your mini-pupillage, the clerks will assign you to one of our barristers who works in one of our main areas of specialisation.

 During the time allocated to considering a set of papers, you will sit either in a barrister's room or in our own library.
 You may be asked to provide a research note or simply discuss the issues with your assigned barrister.
 If there is a particularly interesting case in court, the clerks might suggest that you attend court for a second day rather than work on papers.